 Let’s forget about movie remakes for a minute and take a second to really think about the importance of video game remakes.
 Next month, the horror video game Friday the 13th will be hitting all consoles due to a passion project that brought back one of the most loved video games from the 80’s.

-Friday the 13th is a cult classic but the 80’s game was horrible.
+Friday the 13th is a cult classic, but the 80’s game was horrible.
 Pure trash.
-Then again, most of the Atari games weren’t all that great and you just can’t blame them.
-It wasn’t about making a game that reflected the film, but working with 8 bits and making the most of it.
+Then again, most of the Atari and NES games weren’t all that great, and due to the technology you just can’t blame them.
+It wasn’t about making a game that reflected a film.
+Instead, it was about working with 8 bits and making the most of it.

-This remake is more then just a game; it’s an effort to pay homage to the movie of the same name with a game that will mimic the fear and the references that we know all too well.
+This remake is more than just a game; it’s an effort to pay homage to the Friday the 13th movies with a game that will mimic the fear and add all the pop culture references.

-We can expect naked teenagers trying to grind in the forest of a desolate camp with a masked stranger intent on cockblocking each and every single one of them.
-There will be a lot of slashing, blood and half naked bodies.
+I expect naked teenagers trying to grind in the forest of a desolate camp with a masked stranger intent on cockblocking each and every single one of them.
+How could they not feature all of the hallmarks of Jason movies with slashing, blood, stalking, and half-naked bodies?

-Most of the horror games from the 80’s were based off of the movies that carried the same themes.
-All of them experienced crap visuals and story lines that didn’t really match up.
-They all deserve to be remade the same way that Jason’s classic film will be.
+Most of the horror games from the 80’s were based on the movies they were named after.
+All of them experienced crap visuals and storylines that didn’t really match up.
+They all deserve to be remade in the same way that Jason’s classic film will be.

-With the graphic and visuals of today, these video games could be spectacular.
-Not to mention, that the writers would take into deep consideration a focus and plot that will actually make sense.
+With the graphics and visuals of today, these video games could be spectacular.
+Not to mention, that the writers would take in-depth consideration a plot that will actually make sense.

 Here’s a list of the ten 80’s video games that deserve a remake: